microsoft/vscode-cpptools/Documentation/Getting started.md

 ![lightbulb menu "Edit "includePath" setting"](https://github.com/Microsoft/vscode-cpptools/raw/ronglu-edit/Images/Lightbulb.png)

  When a folder is opened, the extension attempts to locate your system headers based on your operating system, but it does not know about any auxiliary libraries that your project depends on.
-You can hover over the green squiggles or open the Problems window to understand which headers the IntelliSense engine is unable to open.
+You can hover over the green squiggles or open the Problems window to understand which headers the IntelliSense engine is unable to open - sometimes it's the dependent headers that can't be located.

 ![include error message](https://github.com/Microsoft/vscode-cpptools/raw/ronglu-edit/Images/Include%20errors.png)